LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsection{Auto-Tuning}

-The LSM-tree is highly tunable, but it can be generally very hard to tune.
 We now review some research efforts to develop auto-tuning techniques for the LSM-tree to reduce the tuning burden for the end-user.
 Some techniques perform co-tuning of all parameters to find an optimal design, while others focus on some specific aspect such as merge policies, Bloom filters, or data placement.